benjdj6/schedule-circle-experiment/README.md

 ###TODO:
 * More README info
 * implement way to see existing event info
-* make low priority events be on top of high priority
 * stretch - allow changing color schemes